vaikunthd/Opioid-Prescription-Analysis-using-Machine-Learning/README.md

 ---

+## 📝 Background

+The opioid crisis has become a significant public health challenge, with prescription patterns playing a critical role in its evolution.
+This project was created to analyze opioid prescription data using machine learning, aiming to uncover patterns and insights that can inform healthcare policies and interventions.

 ## 🔍 Project Synopsis

 This project delves into the intricate world of opioid prescriptions, leveraging machine learning techniques to analyze patterns, predict trends, and uncover insights that could potentially impact public health policies.